 - Attorney fees: Depending on your state, an attorney may have to review and file paperwork for your refinancing loan.
 These fees will vary based on location.

-- Title and insurance: Your lender will likely require a title search during the refinancing process.
+- Title and insurance: Your lender will require a title search during the refinancing process.

-Some homeowners may be able to roll these closing costs into their overall loan balance.
-But that depends on the lender, the loan type and how much equity you have.
-By doing so you may accept a higher mortgage rate in exchange.
+Some homeowners may be able to roll these closing costs into their overall loan balance, but that depends on the lender, the loan type and how much equity you have.
+By doing so you will be paying interest on these items now covered by the loan, and it’s possible you may accept a higher mortgage rate in exchange.